Skip to main content

 Key Takeaway

-• Indian Single Entry: Free (bilateral)
+• Indian Single Entry: AED 20 (reduced — retained)

-• Standard Multiple Entry: ~AED 215–220
+• Standard Multiple Entry: JPY 30,000 (since 1 Jul 2026)

 This guide provides a complete, dirham-by-dirham breakdown of every Japan visa cost you will encounter as a Dubai resident in 2026, including the embassy fee by nationality, processing timeline, how to pay, and the total budget including photos and document preparation.

-What Bilateral Agreements Mean for Your Application
+What the Fee Rules Mean for Your Application

 • British, American, French, German, and many other Western passport holders: visa-free access for short stays — no visa fee applicable